Newbury Fire Department Insurance Underwiting Information

 The Town of Newbury Insurance Service office (ISO) Public Protection Class is: 9/10

-The Newbury Fire Department is a paid on-call fire department.
+The Newbury Fire Department is a paid on-call fire department with 23 active members.

 The Town of Newbury does not have a public water supply and there are no fire hydrants in the town.
 Lake Sunapee, Lake Todd and a number of other water sources in the town provide an adequate water supply for firefighting.
 Newbury Fire Department apparatus is equipped to draft water from these water sources and the department tanker as well as mutual aid tankers provide adequate water for firefighting.
 The Newbury Fire Department fire boat equipped with a 550 gpm pump protects shorefront property (except during winter months when the lake is frozen) with an unlimited water source.
 The boat can pump directly to land based apparatus and is also used to refill tankers that are used for water shuttle to fire locations that are away from Lake Sunapee.